 Every year around 70 deaths and 350,000 injuries in UK homes are caused by faulty electrics and electrical equipment.
 Almost half of all domestic fires are caused by electricity.
 And if you live in a privately rented property, statistics show that you are at a higher risk of electric shock.

-By law, your landlord must ensure that electrical installations and wiring are maintained in a safe condition throughout the tenancy.
+By law, your landlord must ensure that electrical installations and wiring are maintained in a safe condition throughout your tenancy.

-If you have reported a problem to your landlord and he or she has refused to put the situation right or ignored your request, you should contact your local authority who will be able to help you.
+If you have reported a problem to your landlord and they have refused to put the situation right or ignored your request, you should contact your local authority who will be able to help you.
 Local authorities will ensure a landlord is meeting their legal obligations and can take enforcement action against them.

 You should never try to carry out your own electrical repairs.